alexandrengau/NucleusSampling_LLM_Project/README.md

 - **implementation.py** The main script *implementation.py* contains the two decoding functions for the studied methods as well as the the *main()*.
   - *main()*, the script will download the OpenAI databases if there are not locally present in the folder *data*.
 It will then proceed to the preprocessing (tokenization and filtering) of the file that will be used for the context creation (paths to be set in *config.json*).
 This chosen context will be loaded to serve as the input of the LLM model (we recommand gpt2 model) to then generate a  distribution over each word of its vocabulary for a lenght *gen_len* set in *config.json*.
 The decoding functions are called there.
+Finally the perplexity is computed for the generated texts.
   - *decode(model=model,
             prompt=batch,
             batch_size=config["batch_size"],